mblayman/blue/README.md

 * [Topiary GitHub](https://github.com/tweag/topiary) -
   This pages lists topiary's rules.
 This could be useful to review as a source of formatting ideas later.
+* [A prettier printer](https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf) - this a dense theory-based read.
+I might come back to this, but I found it hard to get into a real understanding.
+* [Practical Algorithms for Incremental Software Development Environments](https://www2.eecs.berkeley.edu/Pubs/TechRpts/1997/CSD-97-946.pdf) - stopped on page number 17 (31 of 148)

 Things to research: